 Pat steaks dry, and season both sides with ¼ tsp. salt and a pinch of pepper.

-Make the Gratin
+Bake the Gratin

-While potatoes bake, cook steaks.
+While gratin bakes, cook steaks.

 Cook the Steaks

 Remove steaks to a plate, cover with foil, and rest at least 5 minutes.
+Resting cooked meats before serving allows for juicier results.

 Wipe pan clean and reserve.